godoc-lint/godoc-lint/README.md

 ### `start-with-name`

 Checks godocs start with the corresponding symbol name.
-By default it allows English articles (i.e., *a*, *an*, and *the*) at the beginning of godocs.
+It allows English articles (i.e., *a*, *an*, and *the*) at the beginning of godocs.
 The `start-with-name/pattern` option can be used to customize the starting pattern.
-If the `state-with-name/pattern` is set to empty, then all godocs have to start with the symbol names.
+If the `start-with-name/pattern` is set to empty, then all godocs have to start with the symbol names.
+By default, test files are skipped.
+To enable the rule for test files, the `start-with-name/skip-tests` should be set to `false`.

 ## Disabling rules